 Primer: Benefit | Foundation: UD | Blush: Milani | Lipstick: VS (discontinued) [similar] | Eyeshadow: Carli Bybel | Liner: Stila | Mascara: bareMinerals | Brow Pencil: Anastasia Beverly Hills | Brow Gel: Anastasia Beverly Hills

-The first key to Audrey Hepburn makeup is to start with beautiful skin.
+The first key to recreating Audrey Hepburn's makeup is to start with beautiful skin.
 Her skin always looked fresh, dewy, and blemish-free.
-In case you hadn't noticed, we always say that good skin is the best foundation you can have for any makeup look!
+In case you haven't noticed by now, we always point out that good skin is the best foundation you can have for any makeup look!
+You need to eat healthy and nourish skin from within if you want it to look its best.

 Audrey's skin tone was usually pale and she didn't load her face down with heavy makeup.
-I've been using Urban Decay's Naked Skin “One and Done” foundation and I really like it!
-It's oil-free with an SPF of 20, and the coverage is fairly sheer.
-BB creams and tinted moisturizers are also great options if you prefer light coverage.
+Try a tinted sunscreen or a sheer coverage foundation.
+BB creams and tinted moisturizers are also great options for light coverage.

 Brows are a key point in any Audrey Hepburn makeup look!
-Audrey was lucky to have brows that were naturally full and dark, but she kept them groomed and shaped them so they'd accentuate her eyes.
+Audrey was lucky to have brows that were naturally full and dark, but she kept them groomed and shaped them to accentuate her eyes.

-I have a brow routine that I love!
-I've always been an Anastasia Beverly Hills brows girl, but every now and then I experiment with something else.
+I have a brow routine that I love, so I'll link to the video below.
 To keep my brows in tip top condition, I begin by shaping and plucking them.
 Next, I'll fill blank spots by drawing in any missing hairs with an Anastasia Brow Definer pencil or their Brow Wiz pencil (in the video below I tried out Benefit's Precisely My Brow and was really happy with it).
 Finally, I set everything in place using Anastasia Clear Brow Gel.

 Here's a video I shot of my typical brow routine: